DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture2.md

 > - main classes of futures and forwards

+---
-### Commodity futures
+## Commodity futures
-Commodity futures are contracts to trade an agreed quantity $m$ (and grade/quality) of a commodity for the contract or forward price K at the maturity or delivery date T.
+Commodity futures are contracts to trade an agreed quantity $m$ (and grade/quality) of a commodity for the contract or forward price $K$ at the maturity or delivery date $T$.

 Futures are written on all kinds of commodities:
 - Metals: Gold, silver, copper, aluminium, platinum, nickel, tin, etc.
 - Energy and environment: Gas, oil, coal, electricity, carbon, etc.
-- Agriculture and food: Beef, pork, milk, wheat, rice, corn, soy, sugar, cocoa, coff ee, orange juice, wood, fertiliser, etc.
+- Agriculture and food: Beef, pork, milk, wheat, rice, corn, soy, sugar, cocoa, coffee, orange juice, wood, fertiliser, etc.

 Many commodity futures are physically settled (but of course can be closed out prior to maturity).
 Some trading volume statistics: